Understanding Palliative Care

 Carers as part of the team

-The goal of palliative care is to improve quality of life not only for the person with cancer, but also for their family and carers.
-The palliative care team will assess your needs and identify services that can support you in your caring role.
-It is important that you know who to contact for help and support in an emergency or after hours.
+The goal of palliative care is to improve quality of life for both the person with cancer, and their family and carers.
+The palliative care team will help identify services that can offer emotional and practical support to you in your caring role.
+Ask your health care team who to contact in an emergency or after hours.

 Carers can sometimes feel they are at risk of losing their identity as partner, child, sibling or friend to their caring role.
+They may also feel overwhelmed as they juggle work, their family and the person they are caring for.
 Accepting help from the palliative care team can mean you can spend more quality time with the person you’re caring for.

 Respite (short-term) care

-Some carers avoid using respite care because they feel guilty or concerned about leaving the person they are caring for.
-However, it is important to look after your own health – by taking a break, you will probably find that you can continue your caring role more effectively.
+Caring can be demanding and can affect your own physical and emotional wellbeing.
+Respite care lets carers have a break.
+Some carers don’t arrange respite care because they feel guilty or concerned about leaving the person they are caring for.
+But by taking a break, you will probably find that you can continue your caring role with more energy and enthusiasm.

 It’s a good idea to start looking into respite services before you actually need them.
-Talk to your doctor or the palliative care team about what services are available and how you can access them.
-Carer Gateway can also provide information on local carer support services, respite options and other support that may suit your needs.
-You can also call them on 1800 422 737.
+Talk to your doctor, social worker or the palliative care team about what services are available and how you can access them.
+Carer Gateway also provides information on local carer support services, respite options and other support that may suit your needs.
+What respite care is available can vary depending on where you live.
+For more information and to organise emergency respite, visit carergateway.gov.au or call 1800 422 737.

 You may have to pay part or all of the cost of respite care.
 The fees will depend on the care provider, whether it is subsidised by the government, how long the care is for, and the type of care required.